safl/xnvme-debpkg/README.rst

 xNVMe packaged for Debian
 =========================

-These are notes for updating the **xNVMe** Debian package.
-There is plenty of documentation on the package maintenance, however, what is provided here is
+These are notes for updating the **xNVMe** Debian package using the Makefile-helper, config-files, and scripts provided here as a supplement to the ``DEBIAN`` source-package content.
+The content include:
-manifold:

 * Makefile with pseudo-targets for conveniently manually updating / testing the package
 * Makefile for inclusion in the **xNVMe** CI, to verify that the package build process is not regressing during **xNVMe** development.
 * ``dput.cf``: use by ``make upload`` to send the package to ``mentors.debian.net``
 * ``make docker``: Drops into a docker-container with all the tools needed.
 * ``symbols.py``: update the auto-generated ``.symbols`` file, marking ``g_*``
   and ``xnvme_be*`` symbols are optional